skateXu/Sci-deTrade/deTrade-chain/deTrade-network/README.md

 # Running the deTrade network

-You can use the `./start-network.sh` script to stand up the deTrade network.
-The deTrade network has three peer organizations with one peer each and a single node raft ordering service.
+You can use the ` ./temp.sh ` script to set up the deTrade network.
+We support networks with up to 20 organizations, each having up to 25 peers.

+The deTrade network has a single node raft ordering service.

 First ,  navigate to the folder :